 8. Copyright Protection under the DMCA/Repeat Infringer Removal Policy.

-We will respond to legitimate requests under the DMCA and we retain the right to remove user content on the STG Website that we deem to be infringing the copyright of others.
-If you become aware of user content on the Website that infringes your copyright rights, you may submit a properly formatted DMCA request (see 17 U.S.C. § 512) to STG.
+We will respond to legitimate requests under the DMCA and we retain the right to remove user content on the STG Websites that we deem to be infringing the copyright of others.
+If you become aware of user content on the Websites that infringes your copyright rights, you may submit a properly formatted DMCA request (see 17 U.S.C. § 512) to STG.
 Misrepresentations of infringement can result in liability for monetary damages.
 You should consult an attorney before taking any action pursuant to the DMCA.
 A DMCA request can be sent to us via the contact information below:

 Seattle Theatre Group

 Seattle, WA 98101